Back to Resources

 DEWA (Dubai Electricity and Water Authority) provides both electricity and water.
 Your monthly bill depends on the size of your apartment and how much air conditioning you use (in summer, this is significant).

 For a studio or one-bedroom, expect AED 400 to AED 800 per month.
 For a two-bedroom, AED 600 to AED 1,200 per month.
 Summer months (June to September) will be at the higher end due to air conditioning.
+You can check the latest electricity and water rates on the official DEWA tariff schedule (Source: DEWA).

 Your DEWA bill also includes a housing fee, which is 5% of your annual rent divided into monthly installments.
+This is a municipality charge collected through DEWA, and it catches many newcomers off guard.
+For example, if your annual rent is AED 72,000, that adds AED 300 per month to your utility bill.

 Food and Groceries